Find Cheap Auto Insurance Quotes in New Jersey

 |Within 10 to 12 months||90 days|

-In addition to driving without auto insurance, your license and registration may be suspended if you earn too many eligibility points on your license.
-Eligibility points can be earned for committing violations such as reckless or drunken driving, excessive speeding, or fleeing the scene of an accident.
+In addition to driving without auto insurance, your license may be suspended if you earn too many eligibility points on your license.
+Points can be earned for committing violations such as reckless or drunk driving, excessive speeding or fleeing the scene of an accident.

-Points are applied to your license due to traffic violations you have commited.
+Points are applied to your license due to traffic violations you have committed.
 If you earn six or more points within three years, you will receive a surcharge from the New Jersey Surcharge Violation System (NJSVS).
-Your surcharge will equal $150 for the first six points, plus $25 for each additional point, and you may have to pay this surcharge for up to three years.
+Your surcharge will be $150 for the first six points, plus $25 for each additional point, and you may have to pay this surcharge for up to three years.

 If you earn 12 or more points, your license will be suspended.
 Details about the suspension will be explained in a notice of scheduled suspension, which you'll receive by mail.
 In addition to fines and potential suspension, any points you earn may increase your auto insurance rates.

-To reinstate your license or registration after it was suspended due to an excess of points, you'll need to follow the same steps as you would if you were caught driving without insurance.
-Pay all associated fines, complete the suspension period and submit your license restoration fee to the New Jersey MVC.
+To reinstate your license after it was suspended due to an excess of points, you'll need to follow the same steps you would if you were caught driving without insurance: Pay all of the associated fines, complete the suspension period and submit your restoration fee to NJMVC.